maxhocken/SuperfineBear/README.md

 Scripts and code created in Superfine/Bear lab
 UNC Chapel Hill departments of Biology, Physics and Astronomy, Applied Physical Science and Lineberger Comprehensive Cancer Center

-Variety of code and scripts involving automating work flow Includes edits to Danuser TF code, matlab scripts to automate image analysis, FIJI macros to automate image massaging.
+Variety of code and scripts involving automating work flow in studies of cell motilty and traction force microscopy.
+Includes edits to Danuser TF code provided under GPL, matlab scripts to automate image analysis, FIJI macros to automate image massaging and initial processing.

+Split into several parts; Area segmentation and automatic cell tracking based off of MATLAB's image processing toolbox, FIJI plugins specific to our image analysis pipeline, and other miscallenous scripts and code.

     Copyright (C) <2019>  <Max Hockenberry>